oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 If none is specified, the current key version (latest) of the Key Id is used for the operation.
 * `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
 Bring your own license (BYOL) allows you to apply your current on-premises Oracle software licenses to equivalent, highly automated Oracle PaaS and IaaS services in the cloud.
 License Included allows you to subscribe to new Oracle Database software licenses and the Database service.
 Note that when provisioning an Autonomous Database on [dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html), this attribute must be null because the attribute is already set at the Autonomous Exadata Infrastructure level.
 When using [shared Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html), if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
 * `lifecycle_details` - Information about the current lifecycle state.
+* `local_standby_db` - Autonomous Data Guard standby database details.
+	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
+Can be used to determine the potential data loss in the event of a failover.
+	* `lifecycle_details` - Additional information about the current lifecycle state.
+	* `state` - The current state of the Autonomous Database.
+	* `time_data_guard_role_changed` - The date and time the Autonomous Data Guard role was switched for the standby Autonomous Database.
 * `memory_per_oracle_compute_unit_in_gbs` - The amount of memory (in GBs) enabled per each OCPU core in Autonomous VM Cluster.
 * `max_cpu_core_count` - The number of Max OCPU cores to be made available to the autonomous database with auto scaling of cpu enabled.
 * `nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**